CPS and IoT Security

 | ANOMALOUS_TELEMETRY | Baseline deviation analysis | Temperature spike indicating hardware manipulation |

-| COMMUNICATION_ANOMALY | Traffic pattern analysis | Device suddenly communicating with unknown IP |
+| COMMUNICATION_ANOMALY | Traffic pattern analysis | Device talking to unknown IP |

-| LOCATION_ANOMALY | Network zone validation | Device appearing in unexpected network segment |
+| LOCATION_ANOMALY | Network zone validation | Device on unexpected network segment |